 - Rewrite headline, deck, subheads, captions (i.e. microcontent) for reporters’ stories as needed.
 Always consult the instructor.

-- Look in our Signal email account (email@example.com) for drafts from the Audio workshop.
+- Look in our Signal email account (firstname.lastname@example.org) for drafts from the Audio or Video workshop.
 You need to be signed in to WordPress to access the password.
 Fix errors/style mistakes in the draft and fill in gaps as needed.

 - Front page editor